Frequently Asked Questions

 Can you pick up my dog?

-We offer a pick-up and drop-off service for overnight guests, but not for daycare dogs.
+We offer a pick-up and drop-off service for our boarding guests.
+We do not offer driving services for daycare dogs.

-Prices depend on the distance.
+Prices for picking up boarding guests depend on the distance.
 Email us for a quote to your house and back.

 How do I find you?